JarredTyson/Steel-Pan-Project/README.md

 Testing was done to ensure links did not break.

 ### Known Bugs
+* Buttons on Google maps change due to styling errors.
 * One bug is when using the google maps the whole page shift to display class contents.
 * Many of the items you click on the page refresh the page and bring you back.
 * Ideally the contacts page should not move when you close sidebar.